dpnpinto/PintoConfigs/Install_arch.md

-# How to Install Arch - After boot from the ISO
+t# How to Install Arch - After boot from the ISO

 ## Colocar o teclado em PT de Portugal